bobbymccullough/AmbientWeather-Integration/README.md

 Fixed a problem where Ambient does some system maintenance every day and the system restarts/resets.
 This app would loose connection but would always reconnect.
 The issue is it wouldn't "resubscribe."
 I moved the subscribe section up to be a part of the Connect section (which re-ran every time properly) and so far it seems to have worked.

+Contents:
+License.md - ok, whatever
+PWS2TSIFeed.bat - batch to launch it the way I do from my laptop PWS2TSIFeed.js - javascript integration app
+README.md - this file

 Requires:

 Node (at least that's how I did it, modified in Atom);